letrunghieu/favicon/README.md

 Options:

-* `--use-gd`: use GD extension instead of Imagick extension
+* ~~`--use-gd`: use GD extension instead of Imagick extension~~ The Imagick ext is used by default.
+GD library is used if cannot load Imagick ext.
 * `--ico-64`: include the 64x64 image inside the output ICO file (which contains only 16x16 and 32x32 images by default)
 * `--ico-48`: include the 48x48 image inside the output ICO file (which contains only 16x16 and 32x32 images by default).
 Both `--ico-48` and `--ico-64` options make the output icon file larger a lot.
 * `--no-old-apple`: exclude pngs files that used by old Apple touch devices